 If an interested friend asked you how your business is doing, would the answer be “I have no idea” or “15.7 carrots and four thirds”?

-I hope it wouldn’t be the former, although for an alarming number of businesses we talk it actually is.
+I hope it wouldn’t be the former, although for an alarming number of businesses we talk to, it actually is.
 On the other hand, if the answer were the latter, your friend would probably think you had lost your mind.

 But how many of us can give an accurate, meaningful answer as to the state of our business?